Simulation-of-Traffic-and-Transport/SiTT/README.md

 ## Installation

 You need Python 3.10 or later to run Si.T.T.
+Moreover, the principal components of the simulation are contained in a PostgreSQL database, more specifically one with the [PostGIS](https://www.postgis.net/) extension.
+PostGis should be pretty recent and should have Geos >= 3.11.0 included, otherwise we will have to implement certain things in Python which will be pretty slow.
+Si.T.T. also makes use of JSONB in PostgreSQL, but since this has been introduced in version 9.4, it is likely, your database server will support this feature anyway.

 ```console
 pip install sitt